Coleraine: Coleraine F.C.

+Coleraine Rugby Football & Cricket Club

+Situated near the Lodge Road and Mountsandel areas.
+Coleraine Rugby Club was established in 1921.
+It is co-located with Coleraine Cricket Club, which plays in the North West Senior League.

+Motorbike racing

 Coleraine is part of the circuit for the North West 200, a series of motorcycle road races organised by the Coleraine and District Motor Club.

+Other

 Coleraine Bowling Club is a lawn bowls club on Lodge Road and was founded in 1903.
 Coleraine is one of the most successful teams in the NIPBA and Irish bowling, with 64 titles on the honours list.
 The Bannsiders have claimed two Irish Bowling Association Senior Challenge Cup victories, in 1921 and 2013.
 Coleraine have also provided a number of international players and Commonwealth Games representatives, most notably Victor Dallas and Roy Fulton.

-Coleraine Cricket Club plays in the North West Senior League.

-In the wider local area are a number of well-known golf courses, including Castlerock Golf Club, Royal Portrush Golf Club and Portstewart Golf Club.

-The Coleraine area has a significant equestrian presence.
-Of particular interest is RDA Coleraine (Riding for the Disabled Association (Coleraine & District Group), which provides riding opportunities for anyone with a physical and/or learning disability at their £1.75 million RDA Causeway Coast Arena at Castleroe (see website www.rdacoleraine.org).
-The new arena was funded by SportNI, Coleraine Borough Council, and by donations from the people of the district.
-The conditions of grant aid included the provision of a first-class sporting arena for RDA, the equestrian fraternity, and other sporting activities.
-Especially important is the development of The OWLS Sports Club (Opportunities Without Limits), which will coordinate the development of a range of different sporting opportunities for persons with physical and/or learning disabilities, and in many cases their siblings.
-To facilitate this process SportNI has funded a Sports Development Officer.
+The Coleraine area has a number of equestrian facilities.
+These include RDA Coleraine (Riding for the Disabled Association - Coleraine & District Group), which provides riding opportunities for people with a physical and/or learning disability at their £1.75 million RDA Causeway Coast Arena at Castleroe.
+This arena was funded by SportNI, Coleraine Borough Council, and by donations from the people of the district.
+The conditions of grant aid included the provision of a sporting arena for RDA, the equestrian fraternity, and other sporting activities.

-Demography

-Coleraine is classified as a large town (i.e. with a population between 18,000 and 75,000 people).

-2011 Census

-On Census day (27 March 2011) there were 24,634 people living in Coleraine, accounting for 1.36% of the NI total.
-Of these: